What made David Lynch one of the most special creators of our time

 There's a reason he was nominated for an Academy Award for movies like The Elephant Man, and earned a Palme d'Or for 1990 film Wild At Heart.
 Even his less critically-well received films like Dune have become cult hits in their own right, such is the power of his vision and his ability to tap into the collective subconscious with his work.

-Lynch's work looks and feels like nothing else, certainly nothing that came before it in any case.
+Lynch's work will always look and feel like nothing else, certainly nothing that came before it in any case.
 In the years since his debut it's easy to see how much influence his work has had on the TV and movie industry from his storytelling to style.
 Directors like Kubrick, Quentin Tarantino, and the Coen Brothers have been influenced by Lynch's work, to name just a few.

-A lot of modern projects owe a lot to Lynch, and it certainly goes a long way to explain why his work has endured for so long, and why the filmmaker has such devoted fans.
+A lot of modern projects owe a lot to Lynch, and it certainly goes a long way to explain why his work has endured for so long, and why the filmmaker has, and always will have, such devoted fans.